The key to a beautiful tattoo?

 My tattoo feels like it’s on fire!

-For the first few days it is normal to experience mild pain, itching and redness as your tattoo is still inflamed and healing.
-Use a soothing cream to relieve these symptoms.
+For the first few days it is normal to experience mild pain, itching and redness.
+Use a soothing cream to relieve these feelings.
 Try keeping it in the fridge for a cooling effect.
 Do consult a doctor if:

 - the pain is very severe